Green spaces here, green spaces there, green spaces everywhere…

 The old main road from London to York and Edinburgh had a notoriously steep section in Highgate Hill as it rose to the toll gate at the top of the ridge (the High Gate).
-Thomas Telford eased the problem in the 1820s by building the Archway Road as he improved the route from London to Holyhead and bypassed Highgate Village and its hills (the country’s first by-pass perhaps?).
-As we crossed this road we could just see the Archway Bridge down the slope, originally intended as a tunnel, a wrought iron construction erected in 1897.
+Thomas Telford eased the problem in the 1820s by building the Archway Road as he improved the route from London to Holyhead and bypassed Highgate Village and its hills (very possibly the country’s first by-pass ).
+As we crossed this road we could just see the Archway Bridge down the slope; the cut was originally intended as a tunnel, but it kept caving in so a bridge was built instead; this is the second, a wrought iron construction erected in 1897.

 WARNING: You will get house envy during the next phase of the walk, it’s almost inevitable, probably best just to give into it and enjoy…

 The building that stood out for me most on this stretch of the walk was Cholmeley Lodge, just before we came out onto Highgate High Street; a Grade 2 Listed curving six-storied block of 48 flats, built in 1934 by Guy Morgan.
 It was controversial when it was built because of its flat roof (going against all the principles of roofs as rain deflectors) and a reinforced concrete structure.
 If you’re into your art deco, you will love this building.